Polynomial Optimization Relaxations for Generalized Semi-Infinite Programs: Convex Infinity Constraints

 If the minimum value of \reff{min:gjxu:cvx} is achieved at a KKT point for every $x \in X$, the GSIP \reff{primal-GSIP} is then equivalent to \be \left\{

 \right. \ee The optimization problem \reff{cvx:GSIP} has new variables $z_1,\ldots, z_s, \lmd_1, \ldots, \lmd_s$, in addition to the original variable $x$.
 Therefore, we get the following theorem.

-\begin{theorem} Suppose $U(x)$ is given as in \reff{convexU(x)}.
+\begin{thm} Suppose $U(x)$ is given as in \reff{convexU(x)}.
 For each $x\in X$, assume every $g_j(x,u)$ is convex in $u$ and every $h_j(x,u)$ is concave in $u$.
 Assume the optimal value of \reff{min:gjxu:cvx} is achieved at a KKT point $z_j$ for each $x \in X$.
-Then, the GSIP \reff{primal-GSIP} is equivalent to \reff{cvx:GSIP}. \end{theorem}
+Then, the GSIP \reff{primal-GSIP} is equivalent to \reff{cvx:GSIP}. \end{thm}

 Under certain assumptions, Lagrange multipliers $\lmd_j$ can be eliminated.
 Denote that (for $j=1, \ldots, m$) \be H(x,u) = , \quad \eta_j(x,u) = . \ee The KKT system~\reff{cvxKKT:mingjxu} implies that